bhsingleton/skinblender/README.md

 # Ez Skin Blender
-A DCC-agnostic selection-based skin weighting tool
+A DCC-agnostic selection-based skin weighting tool.

 ## Installation
 This tool is reliant on the following python packages: six, scipy, numpy and dcc.